-- 1. A candidate for member of Tbilisi Sakrebulo may withdraw his/her candidacy not later than on the 12^{th} day prior to the polling day.
-To this effect, he/she shall submit an appropriate application to the CEC. - 2.
-After the recognition of authority of an elected member of Tbilisi Sakrebulo, in the case of revoking a decision on nominating a candidate to the Sakrebulo membership remaining on the party list by a party/electoral block running independently in elections, the candidate nominated to the Sakrebulo membership shall be withdrawn from the party list by an ordinance of the CEC chairperson. - [2.
-After recognition of the authority of members of Tbilisi Sakrebulo elected in the Tbilisi Sakrebulo elections, in case of revocation of the decision on nominating a candidate for Tbilisi Sakrebulo membership remaining on the party list by a party running in the elections, the nominated candidate for membership of Tbilisi Sakrebulo shall be withdrawn from the party list by an ordinance of the CEC chairperson.
-(Shall become effective from 1 January 2021) - 3.
-After the recognition of authority of an elected member of Tbilisi Sakrebulo, in the case of withdrawing his/her candidacy for the Sakrebulo membership, a candidate shall file an appropriate application to the CEC.
-His/her candidacy shall be removed from the party list by an ordinance of the Chairperson of the CEC. - 4.
-The CEC shall immediately publish a notification about the registration of a candidate for the membership of Tbilisi Sakrebulo and the cancellation of the decision on the nomination of the candidate.
+1. A candidate for member of Tbilisi Sakrebulo may withdraw his/her candidacy not later than the 12th day prior to the polling day.
+To this effect, he/she shall submit an appropriate application to the CEC.

+2. After recognition of the authority of members of Tbilisi Sakrebulo elected in the Tbilisi Sakrebulo elections, in case of revocation of the decision on nominating a candidate for Tbilisi Sakrebulo membership remaining on the party list by a party running in the elections, the nominated candidate for membership of Tbilisi Sakrebulo shall be withdrawn from the party list by an ordinance of the CEC chairperson.

+3. After the recognition of authority of an elected member of Tbilisi Sakrebulo, in the case of withdrawing his/her candidacy for the Sakrebulo membership, a candidate shall file an appropriate application to the CEC.
+His/her candidacy shall be removed from the party list by an ordinance of the Chairperson of the CEC.

+4. The CEC shall immediately publish a notification about the registration of a candidate for the membership of Tbilisi Sakrebulo and the cancellation of the decision on the nomination of the candidate.

+Organic Law of Georgia No 5438 of 22 June 2016 - website, 12.7.2016 Organic Law of Georgia No 1274 of 26 July 2017 - website, 29.7.2017 Organic Law of Georgia No 3266 of 21 July 2018 - website, 13.8.2018